mikeygio10/TimerPlus/README.md

 `/stimer [cancel]` => Will cancel the timer

 ## TODO

 - Config file with new features.

-- Command to tell the player the reason of starting the timer again (As the only way to know the reason for now is when the executes).
+- Command to tell the player the reason of starting the timer again (As the only way to know the reason for now is when the stimer command executes).

+- Add command execution feature (ex: /stimer [50] [A player will be killed] [/kill killer549]).

 ## Licensing information